8 Reasons User Experience Designers will ❤️ Principle for Mac

 There are two tools for adjusting animations.
 One is called the Animate tool.
 The other is called Drivers.

-I won’t go super in depth to these, as it’s fairly complex and could be an article of it’s own, but I’ve attached some tutorial videos at the end of this article for those interested in learning more about how these work.
+I won’t go super in depth into these tools, as it’s fairly complex and could comprise an article of it’s own, but I’ve attached some tutorial videos at the end of this article for those interested in learning more about how these work.

 In setting a transition, the layers variables are populated in the Animate tool.
 Principle will give me control over each of the variables that are changing as the animation happens, so that I can customize it to my needs.